 It might not be the prettiest website, but CosDNA has a great database of popular beauty products.
 Search for the one product you want and you'll find a list of its every ingredient.
 CosDNA rates each ingredient for function, UV, acne irritant and safety.
-The value of these are listed from zero to five—the lower, the better (i.e., the less chance that irritation or acne will occur from using it).
-The safety index is then listed from one to nine, with the lower number meaning the ingredient is considered to be low hazard.
+The value of these is listed from zero to five—the lower, the better (i.e., the less chance that irritation or acne will occur from using it).
+The safety index is then listed from one to nine, with the lower number meaning the ingredient is considered to be a low hazard.

 Analysis of IT Cosmetics CC Cream.

 Skincarisma is a super-easy-to-use website that not only lists a product's ingredients but also breaks them down into what they're actually doing for your skin, plus the suitability for each skin type.
-It then tells you if the product contains parabens, alcohol and sulfates.
-Unlike other ingredient checkers, Skincarisma also has a section where you can paste the ingredients, meaning they don't necessarily need to have the product in their library for you to analyse it.
+It then tells you if the product contains parabens, alcohol, and sulfates.
+Unlike other ingredient checkers, Skincarisma also has a section where you can paste the ingredients, meaning they don't necessarily need to have the product in their library for you to analyze it.
 So handy.

 Environmental Working Group